 Covid-19 Vaccine Myth Buster

-COVID-19 vaccines do not contain ingredients that are known to be harmful to pregnant women or to a developing baby.
+COVID-19 vaccines do not contain ingredients that are known to be harmful to pregnant women and people or to a developing baby.
 Studies of the vaccines in animals to look at the effects on pregnancy have shown no evidence that the vaccine causes harm to the pregnancy or to fertility.

 Below are some false headlines which may have caused concern when deciding whether to be vaccinated or not.
 BBC News explain why they are false and misleading:

 A study shows the vaccine accumulating in the ovaries – False

 This theory comes from a misreading of a study submitted to the Japanese regulator.

 The study involved giving rats a much higher dose of vaccine than that given to humans (1,333 times higher).